 One of several boulder fields on the way up to the ridge.

 After hiking for quite some time, open spaces finally begin to emerge.
-Sentry Mountain and the North Ridge of Ptolemy are in the centre, while Island Ridge is in the foreground to the right of centre.
+Sentry Mountain and the Northwest Ridge of Ptolemy are in the centre, while Island Ridge is in the foreground to the right of centre.
 The communications tower on the summit of Crowsnest Ridge can be seen on the left.

 Jeff makes his way up yet another boulder field.
 Loop Ridge is in the background.